DaveRoRa/front10-front-exercise/README.md

 ## Technologies used

  - Being a react based project, it was created using [create-react-app](https://create-react-app.dev/), so it includes all the basic scripts for a react app.
- - The component library used was [Material UI for React](https://mui.com/) in its major version 5, including [material-icons](https://mui.com/material-ui/material-icons/), [material datepickers](https://mui.com/x/react-date-pickers/getting-started/) and the corresponding libraries that material uses for stylin, based on [emotion](https://emotion.sh/docs/introduction).
+ - The components library used was [Material UI for React](https://mui.com/) in its major version 5, including [material-icons](https://mui.com/material-ui/material-icons/), [material datepickers](https://mui.com/x/react-date-pickers/getting-started/) and the corresponding libraries that material uses for styling, based on [emotion](https://emotion.sh/docs/introduction).
  - For working with dates, [moment.js](https://momentjs.com/) library was included.
  - All dependencies were installed using [yarn package manager](https://yarnpkg.com/).